Anes-Marzooki/Git-Good/README.md

 - **Pull && Push** :point_down: :point_up:

-This part deals with synching the remote repository with your local one.
+This part deals with synching the remote repository(from Github) with your local one(on your machine).

 Say that you've successfully clone a repo from github, and you've been working on it hard just to realize that the owner of the repo just made an update and/or added a new file to the repo :angry:.

 Should you Fork and Clone again ?
-No !
+HELL No !

-If you've cloned the repo onto your machine, running `git remote -v` will give you the name and the *link* of the original repo from where you cloned.
+If you've cloned the repo onto your machine, running `git remote -v` in the terminal will give you the name and the *link* of the original repo from where you cloned.
 Nice eyh ?

-So all you need to do is to run the `pull` command.
+So all you need to do is to run the `pull` command and VOILA!

 A typical example of this is what follows:
 ```